daniel-dauda/Portfolio-Website/README.md

-# Portfolio-Website
+# Personal Portfolio

-My personal web developer portfolio built with HTML, and CSS
+This is my personal portfolio website built using HTML and CSS.

+## Features
+- About Me Section
+- Projects Section
+- Contact Section

+## Tools Used
+- HTML
+- CSS